 The ideal conditions of the lagoons that surround each island make it a brilliant place to kayak close to shore and around the island with ease and in safety.
 Some resorts will have kayaks with see-through floors and you can just imagine how stunning that is.
 The marine world in Maldives is alive with colour and tropical fish are in abundance.
 All that underwater eye candy means photo opps for days and slow paddle progress which matches island vibes perfectly- there’s simply no rush.
 Being out on the water also offers a cool perspective of the island, a chance to see it all from the other side.

-Maldives isn’t exactly a high wind destination but as Justin Fox describes it, it’s a place where you can catamaran, kite surf, sail and windsurf quite easily, making it ideal for the water sport novices among us.
-According to weather experts you can expect a fair breeze from May through October, so if you’re gearing up for any of those types of activities, that’s the best time to book your Maldives vacay.
+Maldives isn’t exactly a high wind destination but as Justin Fox describes it, it’s a place where you can kite surf, sail and windsurf quite easily, making it ideal for the novices among us.
+According to weather experts, expect a fair breeze from May through October, so if you’re gearing up for any of those types of activities, that’s the best time to book your Maldives vacay.

 BACK TO THE BEACH!

 And once the fun is done, it’s back to the beach for a bout of nothing and a lot of sea-staring.
 What a pleasure!